zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Our scriptwriter’s dialogues may not always be juic y, but we think they’re interesting.
 Thanks to Dr. Lucy Tse for writing the m.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening, if you are still listening.
+Thank you for listening, if you are still listening.
 Why not come back and listen t o us again right here on ESL Podcast.

 # Dealing With Foot Problems